 Handshakes.
 The 4 Ways You Can Use Body Language To Influence Success.
 If you see someone frowning, head bowed, shoulders slumped, it’s a fair bet they’re feeling low in confidence.

 What you do might be interpreted in several ways, depending on the setting and who you are talking to.
+You’ll probably want to use your body language differently when talking to your boss compared to when you talk to a girl/guy you’re interested in.
 Five ways to do better in phone interviews.
 The last phone interview I did was for my job at the Boston Globe.

 And let me just confess that I wasn’t that great in the interview, and I stressed a lot afterwards about not getting the job.
 But, of course, I did get the job, which I think might be evidence that I write so much about career advice that I am becoming way too hard on myself.
 At any rate, I have done tons of phone interviews—on both sides of the hiring equation—so when Sia asked me to write a post on how to do a phone interview, I was surprised that I hadn’t written one already.
 Interview techniques.
 There are various techniques you can use when faced with a job interview.

 You’ll rarely be made aware of the exact format you're up against, but with a little preparation you can make the process much less painful.
 Here are a few things you can do to perfect a technique that will hold solid for the majority of interview situations.
 Interview preparation You'll need to demonstrate a full understanding of the company, its products and s competitors.
 Log on to the company's website and have a look for relevant press releases and industry news to help you with this.
 Check out its client and affiliate lists.
 Phone interviews.

 How to prepare When applying for a job prepare for the unexpected.